ermlikeyeah/ermlikeyeah.github.io/_posts/2016-05-23-local-gov-sticker.markdown

 On gov stickers we carry the motto "Trust.
 Users.
 Delivery."
 While Bradford council's digital platform team had been inspired by the work in government, the city's motto seemed a more than apt replacement.

 And because the team have been going about work the right way, a tick seemed a good mark, a positive indicator.
 Well done!
 Keep doing this!
-(Plus, I am rubbish at drawing thumbs ups, so, y'know...)
+(Plus, I am rubbish at drawing thumbs ups so, y'know...)

 I also got them printed onto shiny gold.
 Because everyone likes a shiny.